greglinch/sourcelist/to-do-list.md

 	- removed django from reqs bc it was 1.10.x
 	- didn't work properly with Django 2.1 until upgrading django-seasame from 2.1 to 2.4 in the sourcelist reqs

+* add ID to url to avoid duplicate or same name issues; with redirects for...
+	* SOMEWHAT DONE: messed up name goes to canonical
+	* DONE: old urls go to canonical
+	* DONE: /sources goes to homepage